Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

     2. [facebook/inference/02_entity_linking_inference.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/02_entity_linking_inference.py)
     3. [facebook/inference/03_combine_results.R](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/03_combine_results.R)

+    If you are using **RStudio**, you'll need to manually set your working directory to the `entity_linking_2022` repository in order to run the scripts as they're written.
+You can do this by running the following command in the console: `Rsetwd("~/path/to/entity_linking_2022/")` where `"~/path/to/entity_linking_2022/"` is the complete path to the `entity_linking_2022` directory in your local.
+You can then run the R scripts in RStudio as normal – just make sure to run `02_entity_linking_inference.py` in between the two R scripts!
+You can run the Python script in terminal using the same command as given below.

-    You can do so by running the following commands in your terminal in the order given:
+    If you are strictly using the **Command Line**, you can run all the scripts by running the following commands in your terminal in the order given:

     ```bash
     Rscript facebook/inference/01_combine_text_asr_ocr.R